Pathway to Empowerment (P2E) prepares students for immediate employability and what it means to live meaningfully in the real world.

 PHASE 3: CREATIVE PROBLEM SOLVING

-Students will work to identify needs and develop innovative solutions to make a positive impact in the community, through a combination of scholarly research and hands-on engagement.
+Students will work to identify needs and develop innovative solutions to make a positive impact in the community through significant experiential learning.

 Students will seek out local professionals or alumni mentors and begin growing in a network of empowering relationships that will position them for real world success.